- Field of application: Measurement of the particle size of various powder materials.

 The research field includes the atomization of liquid metal melts under inert gas with different processes to produce particles between 10 and 2000 µm and the spray compacting of deposits (up to 100 kg unit weight) of distinct geometries.
 Due to the atomization and the resulting high total surface area of the droplets, the solidification occurs out of equilibrium, so the microstructure and material properties considerably differ from cast materials.

-This allows alloy boundaries to be shifted and new alloys, material composites, composite and gradient materials to be produced.
-New atomisation processes are developed, analysed and used for the production of metal powders and deposits.
+As a result, alloy limitations can be overcome, in which new alloys, material composites, and gradient materials can be produced.
+New atomization processes are developed, analyzed, and used for the production of metal powders and deposits.
 Thermal simulation of the processes supports process understanding and facilitates up-scaling.
 The experimental work includes investigations and developments of different base alloys (Fe, Al, Cu, Sn, Ni, Co, Si).

 CustoMat3D – Tailored LAM-aluminum alloys for highly functional, multi-variant structural automotive components